- Daily Herald

 - District 214

-- Rock and Mississippi Valley Collaborative / Regional Office of Education 47
+- Making Opportunities Real for Everyone in the Mississippi and Rock River Regions / Regional Office of Education 47

 - Southern Illinois Collaborative / Regional Office of Education 30